connar/connar.github.io/content/posts/bypassingspeakeasy.md

 ,which leads to a crash of `Unsupported API: kernel32.FlsGetValue2 (ret: 0x140006127)`.

-The difference between the `MSVC` (VS Code) approach and the `MinGW` approach (the previous way of compilation) comes down to how much additional info the compiler adds to our code.
+The difference between the `MSVC` (*from VS Code*) approach and the `MinGW` approach (*the previous way of compilation*) comes down to how much additional info the compiler adds to our code.
 The `MSVC` approach includes the microsoft C runtime (CRT).
 Instead of having our code as the starting point, it sets a function called `mainCRTStartup` as the start.
 So, before our Entrypoint, it calls a number of functions to set up things like thread handling and security cookies (one of them is the `FlsGetValue2`).
 The `MinGW` approach just compiles our code without adding any additional functions and dependencies.

 > For the rest of the PoC's, we will be using the MinGW approach since `MSVC` will be crashing SpeakEasy every time.

 #### The Analyst's Solution (Dummy Hooking)
-[Mandiant suggests](https://cloud.google.com/blog/topics/threat-intelligence/using-speakeasy-emulation-framework-programmatically-to-unpack-malware) that if an API isn't critical for unpacking, an analyst can add a dummy api hook that simply returns `0` to keep emulation going.
+[Mandiant suggests](https://cloud.google.com/blog/topics/threat-intelligence/using-speakeasy-emulation-framework-programmatically-to-unpack-malware) that if an API isn't critical for unpacking, an analyst can add a dummy API hook that simply returns `0` to keep emulation going.

 ![madiants google blog](/posts/bypassingspeakeasy/cloudgooglecom.png)

 This is where the second way of bypassing - `Variant of MITRE T1480.001` - comes into place.

 #### Weaponizing the Fix (MITRE T1480.001 - Environmental Keying)
 The technique I will be implementing is inspired from the `Environmental Keying (MITRE T1480.001)`, but the objective is different.

 In `T480.001`, system values are used as keys (for example [Volume Serial Numbers](https://cloud.google.com/blog/topics/threat-intelligence/lowkey-hunting-missing-volume-serial-id)) to ensure a payload runs only on a specific target.
-In the technique we will be developing, we weaponize the return value of an unsupported or in general an API as our encryption / decryption key.
+In the technique we will be developing, we weaponize the expected return value of APIs (*and the expected system behavior*) to create an **encryption/decryption oracle**.
 We will call API's and use their expected return value on real windows as the key, so even if an analyst attempts to write a dummy apihook that returns a generic value such as 0 (as their blog suggested), they end up providing the wrong key and thus, the emulation will fail.

 To get an idea of Environmental Keying, you can read through the MITRE page, but more or less, here are some examples:
 | Malware Family / Group | Keying Technique | Relation to emulation bypass